claudiodsf/rtloc/README.md

 the remaining, not-yet-triggered stations and the EDT surfaces between all pairs of triggered arrivals.

-As time passes and more triggers be- come available, the evolutionary location converges to a standard EDT location.
+As time passes and more triggers become available, the evolutionary location converges to a standard EDT location.